Maharashtra State Film Award for Best Female Playback Singer

 The Maharashtra State Film Award for Best Playback Singer Female is an honour established in 1962, and presented at the Maharashtra State Film Awards for best female playback singer in Marathi cinema.

 The first recipient was Asha Bhosle, who was honoured at the 1st Maharashtra State Film Awards in 1962 for her rendition from the movie Manini.
-As of 2024, The female playback singer who won the most awards is Asha Bhosle with eighteen wins, followed by Anuradha Paudwal with six wins.
+As of 2024, The female playback singer who won the most awards is Asha Bhosle with seventeen wins, followed by Anuradha Paudwal with Nine wins.
 Devaki Pandit with four wins and Sadhana Sargam with three wins.
 Lata Mangeshkar Suman Kalyanpur, Uttara Kelkar, Pushpa Pagdhare, and Jayshree Shivram have won it twice.